Sunday, February 22, 2015

 Here's what I commented:"the website I check every day for the south swell gives just a couple of days of future modelled weather map, but with a nice resolution around New Zealand.

-Then I have the 14 days Surfline Maui south shore forecast, but I don't check that often in wi
+Then I have the 14 days Surfline Maui south shore forecast, but I don't check that often in winter time.

 In other words, you found out before me!
 You're gonna be on tomorrow's morning call!!!"